nathanrosspowell/presentations/src/beginner_guides/how_computers_work/README.md

 ???

 The line 'done with i' sets the slot back to 0.
-This is just to make it explicityl clear!
+This is just to make it explicitly clear!

 ---